NyKepler/CerCNsig/README.md

 amplifiation in PTEN and KRAS are more seen in later stage.
 More detail focal CNA analysis will be done by GISTIC2.

-#### 4. Rascal absolute copy number analysis: Benchmark with ACE shows super for HGSC tumor samples but not ideal for cytology VS. [Tools/Rascal](https://github.com/NyKepler/CerCNsig/tree/main/Tools/Rascal)
+#### 4. [Rascal](https://github.com/NyKepler/CerCNsig/tree/main/Tools/Rascal) absolute copy number analysis:
+-    Benchmark with ACE shows super for HGSC tumor samples but not ideal for cytology VS.

 *Rascal* was developed based on concepts of ACE and further adapted to the biological nature of ovarian tumor samples.
 The mathematics of this